 Once removed from the oven the vegan sausages are completely cooked through, but it is best to cook them again before serving to get them nice and golden.
 Methods for this include:

-- Pan-fry in a skillet over a medium heat, turning frequently until golden on all sides.
+- Pan-fry in a skillet over medium heat, turning frequently until golden on all sides.

 - Cook on a grill pan until nice char marks appear.